Abulafia (surname)

 The romanized version of the surname is most commonly Abolafia.
-Other variations also exist, mostly in English transliterations, including Aboulafia, Abolafia, Abouelafia, Aboulafiya, Abulafiya, Aboulafiyya and Abolafia.
+Other variations also exist, mostly in English transliterations.
+The various spellings of the family name include Abolafia, Aboulafia, Aboulafiya, Aboulafiyya, Abouelafia, Abulafia, and Abulafiya.

+It is one of only a few dozen surnames of Sephardic origin documented among Russian Jews.

 Etymology

 Etymologically, the surname is composed of the Arabic words: